326 E. Main Street,

 No one has favorited this theater yet

 The Majestic Theatre opened in 1915.
 It was purchased in 1921 by Oscar Kelly.
-Three years later, Kelly had a new theater constructed on Main Street, which he renamed the Badger.
-This 500-seat theater had a pipe organ, a 16 by 23 foot stage, and in addition to silent films, the Badger hosted plays and concerts.
-A small fire in 1927 at the theater caused little damage due to the Badger’s fire-proof construction, which Kelly pointed out in the local paper after the fire.
+Three years later, Kelly had a new theatre constructed on Main Street, which he renamed the Badger Theatre.
+This 500-seat theater had a pipe organ, a 16 by 23 foot stage, and in addition to silent films, the Badger Theatre hosted plays and concerts.
+A small fire in 1927 at the theatre caused little damage due to the Badger Theatre’s fire-proof construction, which Kelly pointed out in the local paper after the fire.

-During Oscar Kelly’s ownership, the Badger gained a lighted marquee, air-conditioning and was the first theater in town to show sound films.
-After Kelly’s death in 1942, his wife and son took over the operation of the theater.
+During Oscar Kelly’s ownership, the Badger Theatre gained a lighted marquee, air-conditioning and was the first theatre in town to show sound films.
+After Kelly’s death in 1942, his wife and son took over the operation of the theatre.
 In 1948, new projection equipment was installed and the interior remodeled.
-During his election campaign in 1960, John F. Kennedy made a speech from the Badger’s stage.
+During his election campaign in 1960, John F. Kennedy made a speech from the Badger Theatre’s stage.

-The Badger today no longer operates as a movie house, but is still open as the RAZ Gallery of Fine Art, where art from area artisans is displayed and sold.
-Furthermore, the Badger still hosts ocassional live theatrical productions and concerts.
+The Badger Theatre today no longer operates as a movie house, became the RAZ Gallery of Fine Art, where art from area artisans is displayed and sold.
+Furthermore, the Badger Theatre hosted ocassional live theatrical productions and concerts.
 It became a bar named Burg in 2006 and in 2011 was the Good Times Bar.

 Just login to your account and subscribe to this theater